 If you want to buy unapologetically Greek souvenirs, consider buying your relatives some ouzo.
 Of course, you can buy ouzo at any supermarket and off-license in Greece.

-Ouzo sold in little bottles at touristic stores is usually overpriced and not the best quality.
+Ouzo sold in little bottles at tourist stores is usually overpriced and not the best quality.
 For the best of the best, head to Angelo´s ouzo store in Athens´ Plaka district.

 His store at 120 Adrianou street stocks hundreds of varieties of ouzo.
 This is perhaps the most extensive collection you will find anywhere!